Academic Year 2017-18

 COL Greata graduated with a Bachelor of Science from the United States Military Academy.
 He also holds a Masters of Business Administration degree from the University of Colorado, Colorado Springs.
 His military schooling includes the Infantry Officer Basic and Advanced Courses; Combined Arms Staff School; Airborne; Jumpmaster; Combat Dive Qualification Course; Ranger; Special Forces; Sapper Leader Course; Survival, Evasion, Resistance, Escape (SERE); the Special Forces Advanced Reconnaissance, Targeting, and Exploitation Techniques Course (SFARTAETC); and the Spanish Joint Staff School.

-Lieutenant Colonel Cody McRoberts
+Colonel Cody McRoberts

-Lieutenant Colonel (LTC) Cody McRoberts graduated from the Reserve Officers Training Corps at Boise State University in 1996 and was commissioned a Regular Army Second Lieutenant in the Signal Corps.
+Colonel (COL) Cody McRoberts graduated from the Reserve Officers Training Corps at Boise State University in 1996 and was commissioned a Regular Army Second Lieutenant in the Signal Corps.
 His first assignment was Ansbach, Germany, where he served as the Communications Officer (S6) for 1st Battalion, 1st Aviation Regiment, 1st Infantry Division.
 Upon arrival to Germany, he was deployed to Tuzla, Bosnia, in support of Operation Joint Guard.
 He was then assigned to Kitzingen, Germany, where he served as Platoon Leader then Executive Officer of C Company, 121st Signal Battalion, 1st Infantry Division.
 He then deployed to Skopje, Macedonia, as the Communications and Automation Officer (G6) for Camp Able Sentry in support of Operation Joint Guardian.
 He was next assigned as the Battalion Adjutant (S1) for the 121st Signal Battalion, 1st Infantry Division.
 He was then assigned to Fort Huachuca, Arizona, where he assumed command of D Company, 86th Signal Battalion, 11th Signal Brigade.

-Upon leaving Active Duty, LTC McRoberts joined the Idaho Army National Guard and was assigned as the Communications Officer (S6) for 2nd Battalion, 116th Armor Regiment, 116th Cavalry Brigade Combat Team.
+Upon leaving Active Duty, COL McRoberts joined the Idaho Army National Guard and was assigned as the Communications Officer (S6) for 2nd Battalion, 116th Armor Regiment, 116th Cavalry Brigade Combat Team.
 He then served as the Automation Officer for the 145th Support Battalion, 116th Cavalry Brigade Combat Team and deployed to Kirkuk, Iraq in support of Operation Iraqi Freedom III.
 McRoberts then assumed command of the Headquarters Company, Joint Forces Headquarters, Idaho Army National Guard.
 He next served as the Operations Officer (S3) then Executive Officer (XO) of the 116th Brigade Special Troops Battalion and deployed to Taji, Iraq, in support of Operation New Dawn.
 Upon redeployment, McRoberts served as the Battalion Commander of the 116th Brigade Special Troops Battalion.
 After command, he served as the Team Chief, Computer Network Defense Team, Idaho Army National Guard.
 His most recent assignment was as the Deputy Chief Information Officer (G6), Idaho Army National Guard.

-LTC McRoberts’ military education includes the U.S. Army Airborne School, the Signal Officer Basic Course, the Signal Captain’s Career Course, the Combined Arms and Services Staff School, and the Command and General Staff College (Intermediate Level Education).
+COL McRoberts’ military education includes the U.S. Army Airborne School, the Signal Officer Basic Course, the Signal Captain’s Career Course, the Combined Arms and Services Staff School, and the Command and General Staff College (Intermediate Level Education).
 His awards and decorations include the Bronze Star (x2), Meritorious Service Medal, Army Commendation Medal (x5), Air Force Commendation Medal, Army Achievement Medal (x3), Army Reserve Component Achievement Medal, National Defense Service Medal, Armed Forces Expeditionary Medal, Kosovo Campaign Medal, Iraq Campaign Medal (x2), Global War on Terrorism Service Medal, Army Service Ribbon, Armed Forces Reserve Medal with M device, Overseas Service Ribbon (x2), NATO Medal (x2), Army Superior Unit Award and Parachutist Badge.
 He was also awarded the Signal Corps Regimental Association’s Bronze Order of Mercury.

-LTC McRoberts is a native of Boise, Idaho, and holds a Masters of Business Administration and a Bachelor of Arts in Political Science from Boise State University.
+COL McRoberts is a native of Boise, Idaho, and holds a Masters of Business Administration and a Bachelor of Arts in Political Science from Boise State University.

 Lieutenant Colonel Troy Shearer